coolxeo/docker_elk_stack/README.md

-    Notice that 1) it's intended for plain Ubuntu, if you have already java, npm and so on, you should not use 1) because it can mess up your working environment, my suggestion to try this is to use Virtual Box with a clean ubuntu install, If you met pre-requisites it should work without 1) but i can't test so many scenarios.
+    Notice that 1) it's intended for plain Ubuntu, if you have already java, npm and so on, you should not use 1) because it can mess up your working environment, my suggestion to try this is to use Virtual Box with a clean ubuntu install, If you met pre-requisites it should work without 1) but i can't test so many scenarios so im not 100% sure what would happen if you try to install it without 1)

     1) sudo sh prerequisites_install.sh
     2) sudo sh run_dockers.sh